-As the housing market rebounds and home prices—and interest rates—start to rise again, now would be a good time to start thinking about getting into your own home.
-Finding the house you like in the neighborhood you like is still the paramount consideration, but financial considerations are also a big part of the equation.
+For those looking to trade up or enter the housing market for the first time, now could be the time to strike.
+Finding the right house in a neighborhood you like is still the paramount consideration, but financial considerations are also a big part of the equation, especially now with the economic uncertainty.

 How do you know if you’re ready to take the plunge?
-To start, here are 3 important questions you’ll need to answer before getting serious about buying a home.
+To start, here are three important questions you’ll need to answer before getting serious about buying a home.

 1. Do you understand your credit history?

-Your credit rating is important, but lenders will be looking at your entire credit history when considering you for a loan.
-How you stack up determines not just whether you will get a loan but how much you will have to pay for it.
+Your credit score is important, but lenders will be looking at your entire credit history when considering you for a loan.
+Pre-pandemic spending patterns are important in this regard.
+How you stack up determines not just whether you will get a loan, but how much it will ultimately cost you.

-The good news is that a rebounding housing market also means somewhat easier terms to qualify for a mortgage.
-Immediately after the mortgage crisis of 2008, even people with good credit scores in the 700s sometimes had trouble getting loans.
-Currently, the minimum score for someone applying for a conventional mortgage—one that will be backed by the federal agencies Fannie Mae and Freddie Mac—is 620.
+The good news: Even borrowers with less-than-sterling credit can qualify for low rates in this environment.
+Immediately after the mortgage crisis of 2008, even some borrowers with good credit scores in the 700s had trouble getting loans.
+Currently, however, the minimum score for applying for a conventional mortgage—one that will be backed by the federal agencies Fannie Mae and Freddie Mac—is about 620, depending on the lender.

 But if your score tracks lower than that, don’t despair.
 The minimum score for Federal Housing Administration (FHA) loans can be as low as 500 in some cases.
 And there are ways to massage your credit score before embarking on your housing search.